Tampa from the Porch at the University of Tampa

 Additional Water Use Restrictions

-• Watering is not permitted between 8am and 6pm on any day.
-Watering is permitted between midnight and 8am OR between 6pm and midnight, only once on your designated day.
+Effective April 3, 2026, watering is not permitted between 4am and 8pm on any day.
+Watering is permitted between midnight and 4am OR between 8pm and midnight, only once on your designated day.

 You are allowed to run your sprinkler system to check for leaks no more than 10 minutes per zone, once a week.
 However, you must be visible from the street while you are running the system to avoid a citation.

-• Hand watering and micro-irrigation of landscapes, such as flowering plants, vines, shrubs, palms, trees, ornamental grasses and groundcover (other than lawn/turfgrass) is allowed any day and any time.
+• Effective April 3, 2026, hand watering and microirrigation of landscapes, such as flowering plants, vines, shrubs, palms, trees, ornamental grasses and groundcover (other than lawns/turfgrass) is allowed any day, but is now prohibited between 8am and 6pm.

 • Hand watering of lawns is restricted to the designated day and time.